-Here at the Almanac, we believe that solar science, the study of sunspots and other solar activity, can influence weather here on Earth.
-In this article, we explain the basics of solar activity, solar cycles, and what's up with the Sun now.
+Here at the Almanac, we have long believed that solar science, the study of sunspots and other solar activity, can influence weather here on Earth.
+Let us explain more …

 What Is Solar Activity?